-Beyond the troubling debt-ceiling standoffs we witness every few years, looms a far more dire threat: a true U.S. government default, which economists warn could lead to a collapse of confidence in the American economy, a run on the dollar, and perhaps even a global economic meltdown.
+Beyond the troubling debt-ceiling standoffs we witness every few years, including this year, looms a far more dire threat.
+This is a true U.S. government default, which does not follow from avoiding a breach in the debt ceiling, that economists warn could also lead to a collapse of confidence in the American economy, a run on the dollar, and perhaps even a global economic meltdown.

 How close are we to such a catastrophic federal default?

-Combined, these two new steps by the Federal Reserve could accelerate the onset of federal insolvency and ultimately default by increasing the government’s interest costs dramatically.
-Already, the Congressional Budget Office projects that cumulative federal government gross interest costs over the ten-year budget period (2023 through 2032) will exceed $10 trillion.
-The structure of the Clock is designed to account for both the near-term and long-term effects of Federal Reserve’s actions on the fiscal posture of the federal government.
+Combined, these two steps by the Federal Reserve are serving to accelerate the onset of federal insolvency and ultimately default by dramatically increasing the government’s interest costs.
+Already, the Congressional Budget Office projects that cumulative federal government gross interest costs over the ten-year budget period (2024 through 2033) will reach $13 trillion.
+The structure of the Clock is designed to account for both the near-term and long-term effects of the Federal Reserve’s actions on the fiscal posture of the federal government.

 The debt ceiling is the federal government’s most important fiscal barometer, and it should be treated as a ceiling by enacting budgets that prevent increases in the debt to the point that it would risk breaching the ceiling.
-The Review Committee hopes the Debt Default Clock will help the public to read the immediacy of the danger by showing it in a clear and simple way how close the federal government is to default.
+Such an attitude would also eliminate the need for the Treasury to undertake extraordinary measures.
+The Review Committee hopes the Debt Default Clock will help the public to read the immediacy of the danger by showing in a clear and simple way how close the federal government is to default for reasons outside any statutory limit on the debt.
 Its purpose is to spur fiscal policy makers to change course before it’s too late.

 The Twelve Tests

 The Clock continuously measures twelve of the most relevant budget factors, or tests, each of which is framed as a simple yes-no question.
-At any given moment, the status of the twelve factors collectively determines the number of minutes from midnight the Clock stands at the point of its latest update.
+At any given moment, the status of the twelve factors collectively determines the number of minutes from midnight the Clock stands at the time of its latest update.
 The number of minutes, of course, changes as time passes and new data is received.
-Each factor assesses, not just where things currently stand, including the dramatic changes having taken place since the March 2021 update, which are continuing, but also where things are projected to move over the course of the next ten years.
+Each factor assesses not just where things currently stand, including the changes that have taken place since the July 2022 update, but also where things are projected to move over the course of the next ten years.
 Each of the twelve tests is objective.
 None is arbitrary or influenced by opinion.